genesiscommunitysuccess/docs/versioned_docs/version-2022.4/04_web/02_web-components/01_form/13_text-field.md

 ```

 ### Get the user input
-In order to use a value input to this component, follow these two steps:
+Once the user has input a value to this component, you need to make that value or text accessible to the application:

 1. Create an `@observable` variable where you want to use this value: